kimchi-project/kimchi/docs/README.md

 Kimchi is an HTML5 based management tool for KVM.
 It is designed to make it as easy as possible to get started with KVM and create your first guest.

+Kimchi runs as a daemon on the hypervisor host.
+It manages KVM guests through libvirt.
+The management interface is accessed over the web using a browser that supports HTML5.

 Browser Support
 ===============
 Desktop Browser Support: